Wsmallnews/filament-nestedset/README.md

      * Display the "Create Child Node" action in each row (if 'create_action_modal_show_parent_select' is false, This field should be set to true)
      */
     'show_create_child_node_action_in_row' => true,

+    /**
+     * By default, the CSS file will be automatically loaded globally.
+If you use a filament custom theme, you can disable the automatic loading of the CSS file
+     */
+    'autoload_assets' => true,
 ];
 ```